‘Swing Time’, Part One, Chapter 2

 JUDY

-Everybody claps and cheers.
-It increases with young people screaming their heads off.
+Everybody applauds and cheers.
+The applause increases as young people scream their heads off.

 BETSEY

-(cheers) Oh, that was great!
-I just can’t believe it!
-Mickey Rooney and Judy Garland right before us singing!
-That’s one I’ll never forget for the rest of my life!
+(cheers) Oh, that was just great!
+I can’t believe it!
+Mickey Rooney and Judy Garland right before our eyes!
+This is one night I’ll never forget for the rest of my life!

 ROGER

 Alright, alright, Betsey!
 Pipe down!
-You must control yourself!
+Do control yourself!

 BETSEY

-(groans) Oh you’re no fun at all! (to Nyssa; Billy) What do you think, you two?!
-Did you think that was splendid…?
+(groans) Oh, you’re no fun at all Roger! (to Nyssa; Billy) What do you two think?
+Didn’t you think they were [splendid…?]

-Betsey looks to find Nyssa and Billy have gone.
+Betsey is surprised to see Nyssa and Billy are gone.

 BETSEY

-(startled) Hey?
-That nice couple?
+(baffled) Hey!
+That nice couple!
 Where did they go?

 ARTHUR